tckd/Snake/Readme.md

 ### V1 (current) - Logic is running in clients

+Design flaws with current Architecture:

-  Design/Architectural flaws!
-Major inconsistency issues, as a result of latency
+  * Major inconsistency issues, as a result of latency
+  * Client code not running when window is not active, Possible to cheat, since snakes notifies its dead.
+  * Only one game instance at a time

+Benefits of current Architecture
+  * Scalable, due to less computation on server.

 ### V2 (To be) - Logic is executed in Server